florent37/Flutter-AssetsAudioPlayer/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.io/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Musics

+All musics used in the samples came from https://www.freemusicarchive.org/